eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- GitBook
 		* Modern documentation format and toolchain using Git and Markdown
 		* Good experiences with technologies used by GitBook: Go, Google Cloud Platform, Algolia, Firebase
-+ Experience with unit testing, and performance benchmarking and tuning.
-+ skill set:
-	- Full ownership including: Designing, Implementing, Testing and Metric Analysis.
-	- Production quality coding standards and patterns.
 + Hibernate ORM is an object-relational mapping tool for the Java programming language
 	- object-relational mapping allows software developers to convert data between type systems using object-oriented programming languages, OOPL.
 + ***Where possible, exploit [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing), to speed up the performance of EDA tools that I develop.***
 	- use "checkpoint"s to save temporary results of computing
 		* This allows results from computation performed thus far to be reused.
 		* If computation crashes and has to be restarted from the most recent or second last checkpoint, this checkpoint provides intermittent results that the software can use to resume computing.
-+ skill set:
-	- Strive for high code standards (continuously improving testability and code quality).
-	- Disciplined, methodical, minimalist approach to design and construct layered software components that can be embedded within larger frameworks or applications.
-	- ***experiment driven development***
-+ Proven capability to create maintainable, adaptable software that is non-brittle and capable of change
-+ Take pride in the quality of the code you write.
-Your code is readable, testable, and understandable six months later.
-You adhere to the Zen of Python.
-+ ship high quality software at scale
 + experience with these software testing methodologies:
 	- unit tests
 	- integration tests